 I always wonder at what point does a grilled cheese sandwich just become a regular sandwich; how many ingredients can one stuff in between the grilled bread before it is no longer a grilled cheese?
 I’ve come to the conclusion (after losing hundreds of friends after hours of discourse) that so long as the melted cheese is the principal flavor in the sandwich, it’s a grilled cheese.
 Unlike some other grilled cheese sandwiches that I’ve had, Grater did an excellent job making sure that the goat cheese/5 cheese blend was the main part of the sandwich.
+I wonder if they looked at places like good culture to see if they could get special cheese for it, or if they just knew the best options already.
 Every other ingredient could be tasted but it never took away from the flavors of the cheese.

 With everything going on in this sandwich, you really don’t need any sauce.
 The Grater grilled cheese comes with three different aiolis (Garlic, Pesto, and Pale ale chipotle) and honestly, I didn’t think any of them enhanced the sandwich.
 I think these aiolis would be much more useful in simpler grilled cheese sandwiches, but they couldn’t really stand up the the tangy goat cheese or smokey jalapeno.